guaguanco127/br.utility.monobass.1.0/README.md

 These files were created with Max/MSP version 8.5.6, or RNBO 1.2.3.
 Links on how to use and/or install below.

-This is a basic patch/external/plugin/device that allows the user to sum all frequencies below a cutoff to mono, while leaving all frequencies above the cutoff in stereo.
+This is a basic patch/external/plugin/device that allows the user to sum all frequencies of a stereo signal below a cutoff to mono, while leaving all frequencies above the cutoff in stereo.
 Currently works in any sample rate or bit depth.

 You can use as a Max for Live device within Ableton Live Suite, or as an abstration or external object within Max/MSP.
 You can also build your own VST or AU audio plugin to use with a DAW.